-- Yes Part of the site is within the 16m buffer zone of the Thames tidal defences and within 5m of an ordinary watercourse.
-See Report section 5.5 and 5.6 for further requirements. - F. Can the site pass the Exception Test? - No proposed development is permitted in Flood Zone 3b. - The exception test is required for more vulnerable developments in FZ3a can be passed, see B and C.
+• Yes - Part of the site is within the 16m buffer zone of the Thames tidal defences and within 5m of an ordinary watercourse.
+See Report section 5.5 and 5.6 for further requirements.

+• The exception test is required for more vulnerable developments in FZ3a - can be passed, see B and C.